vnctptr/vnctptr/README.md

 - ⭐ Software developer with a passion for machine learning.
 - 🤖 My goal is to simplify my life through technology.
 I love finding new ways to make the most of my time and make life a little more effortless!
 - 🎓 I have a deep love for learning.
 Whether it's exploring new technology or delving into the latest research, I find that learning is a never-ending journey.
-- 🔭 When I'm not coding, you can find me brushing up on my (human) language skills 🇫🇷🇵🇱🇬🇧🇪🇸🇮🇹🇷🇺
+- 🔭 When I'm not coding, you can find me brushing up on my language skills 🇫🇷🇵🇱🇬🇧🇪🇸🇮🇹🇷🇺
 - 🌱 Currently learning: Ruby on Rails
 - 📖 Currently reading: [Less Is More](https://www.goodreads.com/book/show/53328332-less-is-more)